Gnomes (South Park): Theme

 The episode satirizes the common complaint that large corporations lack scruples and drive seemingly wholesome smaller independent companies out of business.
-Paul Cantor, a literary critic and economic theorist, who has taught college courses revolving around the "Gnomes" episode, has described it as "the most fully developed defense of capitalism" ever produced by the show.
+Paul Cantor, a literary critic and economic theorist who taught college courses revolving around the "Gnomes" episode, described it as "the most fully developed defense of capitalism" ever produced by the show.
 Cantor said the episode challenges the stereotype that small businesses are public servants who truly care about their customers by portraying local business owner Mr. Tweek as greedier and having fewer scruples than that of the corporation he is challenging; Tweek knowingly takes advantage of American distrust for big businesses and nostalgia for simpler times in his fight to maintain his bottom line.
 At the end of the episode, Kyle and Stan conclude big corporations are good because of the services they provide people, and uphold the notion that the businesses providing the best product deserve to succeed in the marketplace and grow to become larger.

 Cultural impact

-Following the episode's release, the underpants gnomes, and particularly the business plan lacking a second stage between "Collect underpants" and "Profit", became widely used by many journalists and business critics as a metaphor for failed, internet bubble-era business plans and ill-planned political goals.
+Following the episode's release, the underpants gnomes, and particularly the business plan lacking a second stage between "Collect underpants" and "Profit", became an Internet meme and has been widely used by many journalists and business critics as a metaphor for failed, internet bubble-era business plans and ill-planned political goals.
 Cantor said "no episode of South Park I have taught has raised as much raw passion, indignation, and hostility among students as 'Gnomes' has.
 I'm not sure why, but I think it has something to do with the defensiveness of elitists confronted with their own elitism."
 In January 2013, when it was announced that Parker and Stone were opening a new production studio, Important Studios, both the pair and their investors were jokingly compared to the gnomes included in "Gnomes".

 Elon Musk referenced the underpants gnomes' plan in his presentation on Mars conquest in September 2016.

-Mark Painter compared the "plan lacking a second stage" of socialism between "capitalism creates alienated labor and pauperism" and "socialist revolution leading to world communist utopia" to the undepants gnomes in his "History of The Twentieth Century Podcast" episode 271 "The Roots of Fascism" in which he compares and contrasts socialism, liberalism, conservatism and fascism.
+Mark Painter compared the "plan lacking a second stage" of socialism between "capitalism creates alienated labor and pauperism" and "socialist revolution leading to world communist utopia" to the underpants gnomes in his History of The Twentieth Century podcast episode 271 "The Roots of Fascism" in which he compares and contrasts socialism, liberalism, conservatism and fascism.